eyedeekay/zerobundle/README.md

 Use Scenarios
 -------------

-**ABSOLUTELY do not** use it for applications that use i2ptunnel via ```tunnel-control.sh```! **SAM only**.
-A goal of this is to build apps that can seamlessly switch between an *embedded* I2P Router provided by this Go package and a *package-provided* I2P Router which may be installed per-user or system-wide as the case may be.
-The best way to achieve this is with SAM.

 ### **Scenario A:** I2P Router is installed on host PC *Prior to* the first run of the out-of-tree application.

 In this scenario, the I2P Router in use is the package-installed router, and the embedded one is left alone.